premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-25. What type of a variable in an interface should be?
+25. What type of a variable in an interface should be?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)